 A proposed workflow for how smaller teams can code collaboratively with git at Georgia Tech.

 Git is an environment-agnostic version control system that allows teams or individuals to collaborate on projects in a distributed fashion.
-Git was created for the command line (cheat sheet to commands), but there are also gui clients available.
+Git was created for the command line, but there are also GUI clients available.

 Under the hood, git is powered by a tree of commits.
 Each commit tracks the difference between it and the previous commit in the tree.
 This saves tremendous space by storing only the changes and not the entire changed file.